 I am co-hosting a very intimate workshop for women who want to live their healthiest life without obsessing about food, calories or their weight.
 If you find yourself saying anything like the following, it could be time to readjust your mindset.

 If you also find yourself eating out of boredom, stress, anger, loss or any other emotion, it could be time to figure out other strategies to cope.
 Emotional eating is not just the cliche version of sitting on the couch and eating a pint of ice cream after a breakup.
 It’s also the stories you tell yourself after that you aren’t good enough, you’re fat or you have no willpower.
 All those stories impact how you view yourself and how you in turn treat yourself and allow others to treat you.
 It can be a vicious cycle, I’ve been there, I know.
 But, you can change that narrative and that story in your head.
-I want to help you do that.
-So if you are local to the Toronto area, I would absolutely love to see you at my 3-series workshop in January.
-We are going to go deep with these because that is truly where the change will happen.
+I want to help you do that, so feel free to reach out and see how we can work together.

 Chocolate Energy Balls FTW:

 Ok, lets get back to these high protein chocolate energy balls, because honestly you just need them in your life.
 I used Garden of Life Fit Protein Powder because it contains 28g of protein per scoop and 9g of fibre and just like all of their protein powders they taste smooth and delicious.
 I have tried protein powders in energy balls recipes before, but they tasted chalky and kinda gross.
-Plus Sam can always tell when I sneak some protein powder into anything and he hates it.
 Not with these ones though!
 They seriously just taste amazing.
 I hope you give these chocolate energy balls a try and let me know how they go.
 If you are feeling up to it, let me know if you set an intention for 2018 and if so, what is it you are hoping to cultivate more of this year.
 Even if it is just more of these chocolate energy balls…

 - 1 cup rolled oats (use GF if necessary)